Land Of The Midnight Sun

 ITINERARY AT A GLANCE

-• Featuring the leadership, expertise and local knowledge from two internationally awarded wildlife photographers: Kevin Morgans author of Puffins: Life On The Atlantic Edge & Arctic explorer David Gibbon who has led expeditions to some of the most inhospitable places on the planet – including Greenland & Ellesmere Island
+• Expert Leadership: Benefit from the guidance, expertise, and local knowledge of two internationally acclaimed wildlife photographers: Kevin Morgans, author of Puffins: Life on the Atlantic Edge, and Arctic explorer David Gibbon, who has led expeditions to some of the world’s most remote and challenging environments, including Greenland and Ellesmere Island.

 WHY LEARN FROM KEVIN?